Mike Karney: College career

-While attending Arizona State University, Karney played for the Arizona State Sun Devils football team.
+While attending Arizona State University, Karney played for the Sun Devils football team.
 He started 28 of 46 games for the Sun Devils and had 78 yards on 32 carries and 37 receptions for 308 yards and a touchdown.
 Karney is said to have trained in college by strapping his car to his back and attempt to pull it around.
 As a senior, he recorded 14 catches for 106 yards and in 2002, opened 11 of 14 games, posting 20 rushing yards on eight carries and hauling in 13 passes for 121 yards.
 All Pac-10 selection in 2001, opening seven games and playing in every contest.
 That season had six carries for 18 yards and caught six passes for 39 yards, including a seven-yard touchdown vs. San Diego State.

 Professional career

 Pre-draft

 Karney was rated as one of the top fullbacks coming out of college.